FACT: An effective skincare routine can literally mean the difference between dull, drab, tired-looking skin and glowing, radiant, healthy skin.

 I typically like using oil balms because most molecules in moisturizers are too big to actually penetrate.
 Therefore, it sits on the surface doing NOTHING for the internal of the skin.
 This is also why serums are most potent due to smaller molecules which are meant to go deep within the skin.

-For evening balms I love The Super Blend Pressed Serum and Laurel’s Restore Nightly.
+For evening balms I love The Super Blend Pressed Serum and Laurel’s Night Balm.
 Both of these will BLOW YOU AWAY.
 But what I can’t stop using is True Botanicals Overnight Moisture Lock Mask.
 This mask is kind of a misnomer – it’s really more of a cream than a mask.
 All you need is a thin layer overnight to lock everything in – it’s a beast at hydrating, plumping and smoothing.
 It LITERALLY improves skin’s surface hydration by over 25% in just 24 hours.
 This is seriously a must for maturing skin IMO.
 Read my full review here.

-An Evening Skincare Ritual (30 minutes)
+Routine #2: An Evening Skincare Ritual (30 minutes)

 And here are some add-ons for those looking to enhance their nightly routines.